dan-kruk/pyselenium/readme.md

 ```

-find and try lot more tests under t/mws dir
+find and try lot more tests at [t/mws](../browse/t/mws)

-run it as bat or sh script:
+put and run tests in bat or sh script:

 `t\test.bat`